|

 ·

-remaining ground tied and a smooth re-mount and departure.
+horse remaining ground tied and a smooth re-mount and

 ·

-the horse to be branded; sloppy application of the brand; the
+spooks the horse to be branded; sloppy application of

-rider’s horse not staying ground tied and an uncoordinated remount
+the brand; the rider’s horse not staying ground tied and

 ·

-constructed by setting up a series of 3 jumps that are connected,
+setting up a series of 3 jumps that are connected, with

 connecting horizontal jump.